phandolin/soninjas.winexe/README.md

 Requirements
 --------------

-Access to windows hosts with ansible
+Access to powershell on windows hosts with ansible

 Sample playbook file
 --------------